 We are not going to become the laughing stock of the nation by re-erecting a memorial to Queen Victoria in 1967.

-A 'Newsbeat' report broadcast on 27 April 1967.
+This episode of Newsbeat was broadcast on 27 April 1967.
 The reporter is Cathal O'Shannon.